 Consolidated Omnibus Budget Reconciliation Act (COBRA) regulations provide clear guidance on allowable premium amounts and premium due dates.
 They also provide guidance on how to handle insufficient premium payments.

-Consolidated Omnibus Budget Reconciliation Act (COBRA) coverage terminates either at the end of the coverage period required by law, or when one of four specific events occurs.
+Consolidated Omnibus Budget Reconciliation Act (COBRA) coverage terminates either at the end of the coverage period required by law, or when one of four specific events occur.
 California law also requires the extension of COBRA coverage under certain conditions.
 Other issues to consider in relation to termination of coverage include Health Insurance Portability and Accountability Act (HIPAA) requirements, Employee Retirement Income Security Act (ERISA) provisions, and beneficiary options for converting COBRA coverage to an individual health care policy.

 Final Consolidated Omnibus Budget Reconciliation Act (COBRA) regulations explicitly prohibit certain acts on the part of an employer, such as reducing or eliminating health coverage in anticipation of a qualifying event.